element-foundation/construction-paper/Construction-Paper.md

 The Constant Power Sum Invariant has a time component to it.
 The curve changes its behavior as the PTs reach their term's maturity.
 At the beginning of a term period, the invariant allows for more price discovery and slippage, essentially adding in aspects of the constant product formula used by [Uniswap](http://uniswap.org/).
 At the end of the term period, the invariant operates more akin to a stable pair.
 It treats the base asset and the PTs more in line with how products like [Curve](http://curve.finance/) treat stable pair trades.
 It removes the additions of the constant product formula and increases the effect of the constant sum formula (used for 1:1 stable trades).

 #### Parameterization
-This section is fairly advanced but important for users who are staking to understand.
-Before the staking pool for PTs initializes, certain parameters of the trading curve need to be agreed on by the stakers.
+This section is fairly advanced but it's important for users who are providing liquidity to understand.
+Before the liquidity pool for PTs initializes, certain parameters of the trading curve need to be agreed on by the liquidity providers.
 Based on these parameters, it can affect the following areas:
 1. Price Discoverability
-2. Staking Liquidity Ratios
+2. LP Liquidity Ratios
 3. Trading Fees

 ##### Price Discoverability